ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 all the features I want for my needs in scientific computations, and good expressivity, especially with its `with` loop.
 It has both an industrial look, together with the FP smoothness, you know, this academic texture.
 So it’s built by academics for engineering purposes.
 But SaC is quasi-absent from the web outside of its academic den.
-I saw a reference there from 2011 stating SaC was “state of the art”.
+I saw a reference somewhere from 2011 stating SaC was “state of the art”... but a state of the art that has had no echo since.

 I thus had the idea of a series of posts around SaC benchmarks, and will write them with the help of Sven-Bodo Scholz (hereafter SBS): he helps me figure out what SaC is doing (also what I’m doing) and